 The key is to keep moving forward, and finding comfort and hope in the midst of discomfort and uncertainty.

-Like a butterfly trying to break out of chrysalis, there are tremendous creative energy during this stage.
-If we go beyond our fear and take this time to learn and grow, we can come out of the experience with more clarity, strength and wisdom.
+Like a butterfly trying to break out of a chrysalis, there is tremendous creative energy during this stage.
+If we go beyond our fear and take this time to learn and grow, we can come out of the experience with more clarity, strength, and wisdom.
 Below is a graph I find motivating.

 While we cannot jump back into our old norm, we can imagine what the new normal will look like and choose to make it work better for us.
 I would like to invite you to reflect on these questions:

 - What brings you joy?
 What are you grateful for?
-What changes can you make that will enable you to spend more time, money and energy in these activities?
+What changes can you make that will enable you to spend more time, money, and energy on these activities?

 - What have you truly missed during these past few months?
 Perhaps you will have an enhanced appreciation for things you used to take for granted and will want to preserve them to the best of your ability.

 - Are there things you have found you really don’t need in your life?
 We often fill our lives up with so many activities and so much “stuff” that we constantly feel stressed.
 Maybe some of that is not as important and essential as we thought?